fiahfy/go-rest-api-sample/README.md

 #### Enter container with bash
 ```
-$ docker exec -it go-todo-rest-api bash
+$ docker exec -it go-rest-api-sample bash
 ```